Baseball and apple pie are considered “America’s pastimes” by most.

 There’s a video game for everybody today.

-“I’d argue that almost every brand in the world has an overlap with the gaming audience,” said, CEO and co-founder of in-game ad platform Anzu.io Itamar Benedy.
-Why?
-Roughly 2.6 billion people will play a mobile game this year and 1.3 billion will play a video game on a PC.
+“I’d argue that almost every brand in the world has an overlap with the gaming audience,” said the CEO and co-founder of in-game ad platform Anzu.io Itamar Benedy.

 Also, advertisers remember that younger generations are changing their media preferences.

 With more attention on games, advertisers can get creative to reach their audiences.
-They can learn from brands like DHL and Wendy’s who’ve used games in unique ways to build brand awareness among different customer segments.
+They can learn from brands like DHL and Wendy’s, which have used games to build brand awareness.

 During this pandemic, some ad tech startups and video game developers used technology to display public service announcements in games.